 Please submit requests at least 10-14 days before your event – event listings read on-air are chosen at random, at least two weeks prior to the event.

 Swing back in time to the Big Band era and dance the night away with your sweetheart.
-Feast on a delicious dinner and then party to the music of the golden age.
+Feast on a delicious dinner then romance to the music of the golden age.
 If you prefer to just dance, indulge yourself with the dessert buffet and the marvelous music.
-Special appearance by members of the UVU Ballroom Dance Team.
+Special appearance by select members of the UVU Ballroom Dance Teams.